 1) Celebrity Influencer: Nespresso and George Clooney

-Nespresso brought George Clooney on for their Cup Above campaign because he is a globally-recognized celebrity and he fits their sophisticated and elegant brand image.
+Nespresso brought George Clooney on for their Cup Above campaign because he is a globally-recognized celebrity.
+He also fits their sophisticated and elegant brand image.
 They now have print ads, digital ads, social media posts, and television commercials starring him.

 2) Social media Influencer: Turkish Airlines and Jerome Jarre